 Since Russia’s invasion of Ukraine, the world’s food crisis has been screaming.

-Ukraine is the 5th largest wheat exporter in the world and Russia is the 1st largest wheat exporter, accounting for about 30% of the world’s wheat exports.
+Ukraine is the 5th largest wheat exporter in the world and Russia is the 1st largest wheat exporter, accounting for regarding 30% of the world’s wheat exports.
 Due to the fear of a shortage of wheat supply, international prices will rise as the invasion begins.
 Russia’s blockade of the Black Sea has made exports of wheat from Ukraine and corn, which is also the fourth largest in the world, stagnant, making it even more serious.

 The United Nations released a report on the 8th.
-“1.6 billion people in 94 countries have been affected, including rising grain prices,” Guterres said, expressing strong concern that “it could create an unprecedented wave of hunger and poverty.”
+“1.6 billion people in 94 countries have been affected, including rising grain prices,” Guterres said, expressing strong concern that “it might create an unprecedented wave of hunger and poverty.”

 Putin and Zelensky have begun to try “breaking the war situation with food as hostages”